alyssamv/p8105_hw6_amv2187/HW_6.md

     ## Residual standard error: 287.7 on 4334 degrees of freedom
     ## Multiple R-squared:  0.6849, Adjusted R-squared:  0.6844
     ## F-statistic:  1346 on 7 and 4334 DF,  p-value: < 2.2e-16

+To cross-validate my model and compare it to the other two, I first construct a set of training and testing subset of the original data.
+I then construct each of the three models based on the training datasets, and use them to predict the outcomes (birthweight) in the testing datasets.
+How well each model performs is based on the root mean squared error (RMSE) of the predictions.

 ``` r
 # test/train dataset for cross validation of models